TheWhiteWolf1985/ESPHomeGuiEasy/README.md

 - 🧰 **Console with build logs**
   Real-time output while building and flashing firmware

+- 📁 **Local project folder & YAML structure**
+  Compatible with ESPHome CLI structure

-- 💾 **No external setup required**
+- 💾 **Works out of the box**
-  Works out of the box — no need to install Python or ESPHome manually
+  No Python installation or venv required — ships with Python embedded

 ---